 Several factors have contributed to rising inflation concerns—namely, widespread labor shortages and supply chain disruptions amid the ongoing COVID-19 pandemic.
 Here’s a breakdown of these factors:

-• Labor shortages—The past year has seen labor shortages in nearly all sectors.
+The past year has seen labor shortages in nearly all sectors.
 In fact, a recent study from the Society for Human Resource Management found that almost 90% of businesses are having a hard time filling open positions.
 There are various reasons for these widespread labor shortages.
-Primarily, the impact of the pandemic has caused many workers to reevaluate their employment priorities and made unemployed individuals apprehensive of returning to the workforce—the proportion of people who have been out of work for six months or longer is at its highest point in 60 years.
-These labor shortages have led to substantial struggles for businesses, often causing production or project delays and forcing some employers to increase their salary offerings to retain or attract workers.
+Primarily, the impact of the pandemic has caused many workers to reevaluate their employment priorities.
+This has made unemployed individuals apprehensive of returning to the workforce.
+The proportion of people who have been out of work for six months or longer is at its highest point in 60 years.
+These labor shortages have led to substantial struggles for businesses.
+Often, this has caused production or project delays and forcing some employers to increase their salary offerings to retain or attract workers.
 Such trends have ultimately ramped up overall labor costs and created subsequent inflation concerns.

-• Supply chain disruptions—Since the initial onset of the pandemic, a range of supply chain disruptions have taken place.
-The majority of these issues stemmed from increased demand for various items and materials amid a slowdown in production and lack of availability during pandemic-related closures.
+Since the initial onset of the pandemic, a range of supply chain disruptions have taken place.
+The majority of these issues stemmed from increased demand for various items and materials, amid a slowdown in production and lack of availability during pandemic-related closures.
 Even as businesses have resumed their normal operations and increased production levels, consumer demand for certain items and materials has continued to outpace inventory.
 This is likely attributed to a greater number of consumers making large purchases from accumulated savings throughout the pandemic.
 In response to these supply chain concerns, the cost of many items and materials across industry lines have soared to help offset demand, thus contributing to inflation issues.

-Looking ahead, both economists and the federal government anticipate supply chain conditions to improve in the latter half of 2022, lowering the risk of disruptions and helping ease inflation concerns.
+Looking ahead, both economists and the federal government anticipate supply chain conditions to improve in the latter half of 2022.
+This should lower the risk of disruptions and help ease inflation concerns.
 Yet, a combination of continued labor struggles and other lasting impacts from COVID-19 are expected to keep the inflation rate above pre-pandemic levels through at least 2023.
 As such, inflation issues may persist for the foreseeable future.

 Impact on the Commercial Insurance Market

 Rising inflation concerns can pose several difficulties in the commercial insurance market.
 Looking back, when prolonged inflation issues took place between the 1970s and 1980s, the insurance industry faced numerous consequences.
-Specifically, the commercial insurance market encountered reduced reserve levels, unpredictable claims trends and weaker underwriting performance—causing major losses for insurers and greater coverage challenges for policyholders.
+Specifically, the commercial insurance market encountered reduced reserve levels, unpredictable claims trends and weaker underwriting performance.
+All of which have caused major losses for insurers and greater coverage challenges for policyholders.

-It’s important to note that the insurance industry as a whole is currently better positioned to incur losses to its reserves when compared to previous periods of extended inflation due to outsized investment gains.
+It’s important to note that the insurance industry as a whole is currently better positioned to incur losses to its reserves.
+This is compared to previous periods of extended inflation due to outsized investment gains.
 Furthermore, advances in financial reporting processes have given insurers additional capabilities to identify and respond to loss trends.
-However, uncertainty surrounding how long existing inflation issues will last could eventually threaten the long-term stability of the insurance industry’s reserve levels and underwriting profitability.
+However, uncertainty surrounding how long existing inflation issues will last could eventually cause problems in a number of areas.
+Both the long-term stability of the insurance industry’s reserve levels and underwriting profitability will suffer.
 Taking a closer look at specific lines of coverage, the following markets are at risk of being impacted by rising inflation:

-Although it’s currently making the most significant impact on the property and auto insurance markets, such prolonged inflation will likely begin to affect additional segments—such as the workers’ compensation and liability insurance spaces—over time.
+It’s currently making the most significant impact on the property and auto insurance markets.
+However, such prolonged inflation will likely begin to affect additional segments over time.
+This is especially true in the workers’ compensation and liability insurance spaces.
 This means that insurers could face difficulties in maintaining insurance pricing to keep up with more volatile loss trends.
-To prevent unanticipated loss costs and increased loss ratios due to rising inflation concerns, insurers may need to continue increasing overall premium expenses and making other coverage adjustments.
+Insurers may need to continue increasing overall premium expenses and making other coverage adjustments.

 Steps Insureds Can Take

-Because ongoing inflation issues have the potential to result in heightened premium costs, coverage restrictions and underinsurance concerns, it’s important for policyholders to do what they can to minimize such complications.
+Ongoing inflation issues have the potential to result in heightened premium costs, coverage restrictions and underinsurance concerns.
+Therefore, it’s important for policyholders to do what they can to minimize such complications.
 Some steps that insureds can take include the following:

 Looking for ways to keep your commercial auto rates from increasing?
 Call O’Connor Insurance today at 704-510-8884.